Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Corduroy can feel warm after long sits
+• Corduroy feels warm on long sits

-• Texture grabs lint and pet hair
+• Texture collects lint and pet hair

 Novilla Sofa Modular Sofa